wafendy/kaligo/README.md

 3. Apply URL shortener strategy (i.e. http://kaligo.url/UXbT1LSa) for all incoming urls (including images).
 4. Array values, detecting similar or duplicate array value in Booking Conditions
 5. Standardising the amenities keywords (i.e. `pool` can be mapped to `outdoor pool`, `BathTub` can be replaced with `Bathtub`, etc)
-6. Use `CloudFront` for maximum performance and availability.